tfroidcoeur/casual-markdown-cv/resume.md

-# Summary
+# Resume

-I am a Senior Embedded Software Developer coming from dynamic high-tech environments where I am effectively using my technical skills in roles of software architect or software developer.
+I am a Software Developer coming from dynamic high-tech environments where I am effectively using my technical skills.
 I value constant learning and the possibility of working with new technologies, languages, environments, people.
 It is important to me to be able to make a sizable contribution and have a clear impact on customers, colleagues and projects.

 A positive team spirit and sense of a common goal makes me thrive in my